By WeatherFlow meteorologist Shea Gibson on June 30, 2015.

 Red = gusts , Blue = average and Green = lulls

-Charleston Harbor- just broke 30mph in the gusts.
+Charleston Harbor- neared 30mph in gusts.
 Notice the computer forecast models were quite a bit lower on their predictions.

 Now we have a very broad coastal plain at sea level for GA/SC and Southeast NC.
 As we head inland, the elevation increases very gradually instead of abruptly, which allows the Sea Breeze to penetrate further inland.
 This explains why our thunderstorm lines develop so far inland up to 20-30 miles at times.
 This is called the “I-95 Corridor” from south GA into Hilton Head, SC.
 For Charleston, SC, I can say after living here for so many years and making observations, Peninsular downtown Charleston is a hot bed of activity, as well as Rivers Avenue/North Charleston as the true “Thunderstorm Alley”.
 To the north of Charleston, it’s pretty much up Highway 17 where storms are fed by urban commercial/residential heating downwind to Awendaw, McClellanville – and ultimately follow Highway 17 North up into NC, where inland Sea Breeze frontal surges follow the inside curves of the outer capes.